Xushu-Wang/Multimodal_Hierarchical_PPNet/README.md

     m = (h_{gen}, h_{img}) = ((CNN_{gen}, \mathcal{P}_{gen}), (CNN_{img}, \mathcal{P}_{img})), \qquad m(x) = (h_{gen} (x), h_{img}(x))
 $$

-This is really just two hppnets fitting to the data independently, and once we get the logits from the forward pass of each we sum them together before softmaxing.
-(This approach should be improved.
-This might be too naive).
-The linkage between these models is the correspondence loss, which requires that the activations are good.
+This is really just two hppnets fitting to the data independently.
+While training our loss includes a term enforcing that image and genetic prototypes activate together.
+Besides that, the models are trained and evaluated independently.